ArrowOS/android_vendor_lawnchair/README.md

 # Lawnchair AOSP based build system

 ## Disclaimer
-- All credits go to the Lawnchair team.
+- All credits go to the [Lawnchair](https://github.com/LawnchairLauncher) Team.
 - Quickstep enablement is done with the help of QuickSwitch Magisk module made by [Skittles9823](https://github.com/skittles9823).

 ## Getting started